vzaccaria/bplt/docs/description.md

 ## What is it

 Another boilerplate generator.
-It downloads a repo and replaces all occurences of key with the provided values.
+It downloads a git repo and replaces all occurences of `{{name}}` with the provided name.